Why is it so important to work safely with or near electricity?

 - Place halogen lights away from combustible materials such as cloths or curtains.
 Halogen lamps can become very hot and may be a fire hazard.

 - Risk of electric shock is greater in areas that are wet or damp.
 Install Ground Fault Circuit Interrupters (GFCIs) as they will interrupt the electrical circuit before a current sufficient to cause death or serious injury occurs.

 - Use a portable in-line Ground Fault Circuit Interrupter (GFCI) if you are not certain that the receptacle you are plugging your extension cord into is GFCI protected.

 - Make sure that exposed receptacle boxes are made of non-conductive materials.

-- Know where the breakers and boxes are located in case of an emergency.
+- Know where the panel and circuit breakers are located in case of an emergency.

 - Label all circuit breakers and fuse boxes clearly.
 Each switch should be positively identified as to which outlet or appliance it is for.

 - Do not use outlets or cords that have exposed wiring.

 - Do not use portable cord-and-plug connected power tools with the guards removed.

 - Do not block access to panels and circuit breakers or fuse boxes.